Vera Duckworth: Introduction

 Originally, actress Liz Dawn was only contracted for a couple of episodes, but producers saw potential in the character of Vera and brought her back two years later for another short stint, before finally making Vera a regular from December 1976.

 Jack and Vera

-Vera's relationship with Jack Duckworth (Bill Tarmey) was always up and down, they had a rocky marriage and sometimes Jack appeared to show little care for her.
-Tarmey describes the first few decades in the following manner: "He would never knowingly hurt people and he loves Vera, although he doesn't always like her.
+Vera's relationship with Jack Duckworth (Bill Tarmey) was always up and down; they had a rocky marriage, and sometimes Jack appeared to show little care for her.
+Tarmey describes the first few decades in the following manner: "He would never knowingly hurt people, and he loves Vera, although he doesn't always like her.
 He will defend her to the death, unless the chap slagging her off is bigger than he is!
 Jack is not a thief either!"
-In their "hey-day" they were dubbed as the modern day Stan (Bernard Youens) and Hilda Ogden (Jean Alexander).
+In their "heyday," they were dubbed as the modern-day Stan (Bernard Youens) and Hilda Ogden (Jean Alexander).
 In their early days, Jack and Vera both had their fair share of dalliances.
 In 1982, whilst Vera was entertaining her own boyfriend, Jack had developed an attraction towards Bet Lynch (Julie Goodyear).